All Episodes

 My family has supported me through every up and down, you know, through no fault of their own.

-I have brought all kinds of attention to them, but I'm sure they never intended or plans on.
+I have brought all kinds of attention to them that I'm sure they never intended or planned on.

 And it's not enough that I know how to put up with it.

-It's not something they market for, but they've they've been right there supporting me throughout all of this.
+It's not something they bargain for, but they've been right there supporting me throughout all of this.

-Never once have I heard one critical thing asking me to stop or change what I'm doing because of any damage I might be encouraged to say.
+Never once have I heard one critical thing asking me to stop or change what I'm doing because of any damage I might be encouraged to family.

 My family is singularly responsible for me being here today, being so honored as I am today.

-And I really hope, my dream's always been that uh throughout my life that many more members of my family become known, and uh understood about them that they are as deserving, if not more so than I am of this.
+And I really, my hope, my dream has always been that throughout my life that many more members of my family become known.

 Because I couldn't, you know, you can't replace your family.